 Dedicated to teaching about jazz composer Billy Strayhorn, Marlon created Ever Up And Onward: A Tribute To Billy Strayhorn in 2022, an eight episode video series presented by Colburn School that explores the life, legacy and music of Billy Strayhorn.
 As a Colburn Amplify Series artist-in-residence, Marlon recorded an album, reviving known and lesser known Strayhorn compositions with Marlonius Jazz Orchestra.
 The album, Marlonius | Strayhorn, will be released in 2023 and the single "All Day Long '' is now available.
 Marlon was a guest speaker at the Library Of Congress for the 2023 Strayhorn: Known and Unknown discussion panel.
 At Centrum 2023, Marlon presented a lecture on Billy Strayhorn’s orchestration techniques.
 Marlon's Strayhorn projects are made possible by the continuous support of Billy Strayhorn Songs, Inc. and the Billy Strayhorn Foundation.

-Marlon's debut album Yours Truly demonstrates his versatility as a bassist and composer.
+Marlon's 2017 debut album Yours Truly demonstrates his versatility as a bassist and composer.
 His original compositions are dynamic and soulful, with a fresh juxtaposition of tradition and originality.
-Stewart Copeland and Judd Miller are featured on his rock-fusion track HD.
-Yours Truly is available on iTunes, Amazon Music, Google Play, and other downloadable platforms.
+Marlon highlights Stewart Copeland and Judd Miller on his rock-fusion track "HD," and features contemporary jazz artists Isaac Wilson, Jacob Scesney, Cam Johnson and Aaron Blumenthal.
+Yours Truly is available on all streaming and downloadable platforms.